CPS-IT/handlebars-components/README.md

 ## Configuration

 Several features can be enabled or disabled via extension configuration.
-This includes f.e. helpers and template resolvers.
-All features behind such feature toggles are enabled by default.
+This includes frontend helpers and template resolvers.

+Please note that all available features are enabled by default!

 ## License